 You don’t have to be one of them.

-Critical thinking has the power to not only change your life, but also to make the world a more rational, reasonable place.
+As a side benefit, critical thinking has the power to make the world a more rational, reasonable place.